bhuvaneshwarikanagaraj/my_bot1/README.md

 ## Installation

 To run this project, ensure you have ROS Foxy installed.
-Use the following command to install necessary packages:
+Use the following command to install necessary packages

 To install this package, use `sudo apt install ros-foxy-xacro ros-foxy-joint-state-publisher-gui`.